Fixing Our Regressive Tax System and Preserving Housing Affordability

 While there are many factors fueling the rising cost of housing, our regressive tax system is at the root of many inequities– the State must stop balancing the budget on the backs of middle and working class families while corporations and high-earners aren’t asked to pay a fair share.

 As your State Senator, I will go to bat for a capital gains tax and work to lower property taxes for low and fixed-income families, which are the first steps in a long fight towards the progressive tax system Washington needs.
 In the State Senate I will oppose tax exemptions that don’t provide public benefit, and will work to sunset exemptions that were created simply to benefit wealthy corporations.

 As a PTA parent and mom to three Seattle Public Schools kids, I’ve seen firsthand that the best investment we can make is in our children’s early lives.
 At King County I helped shape the Best Starts for Kids programs that connects prenatal and youth resources to low-income families and schools.
 As a Board member for WestSide Baby, it’s a privilege to be part of a community organization in West Seattle that provides free diapers, clothing, and cribs to new parents.

 In the State Senate, I will push to fund public education beyond the basics of K-12, because every kid, no matter their zip code, deserves an exceptional education and well-paid teachers.
+I’ll will not support public funding of charter schools because public education that’s equitable and accessible for all children must be our state’s priority.
 As well, I’ll continue to fight to reduce class sizes and hire more educators to fulfill our commitment to I-1351, approved by voters (but never funded by the legislature) in 2014.
 Finally, as a single mom I know the State must prioritize making quality and affordable child care and early learning programs, and I’ll work to make those services accessible to all families.